feup-infolab/dendro/README.md

 ### 2. Code in local folder, databases running as Docker containers (for development)

 If you just want to download dendro and start developing, Dendro now supports automatic deployment using Docker containers for all dependencies (MySQL, Virtuoso and ElasticSearch).

-This only works for Mac and Linux machines (for now).
+This only in all operating systems.

 1. Install Docker